 Non-Porous – A surface that does not have holes in it, so it does not absorb air and moisture.
 Non-porous surfaces are ideal for countertops because they do not need to be sealed.
 Most engineered stones are non-porous.

 Porous – A surface that has microscopic holes in it, allowing it to absorb air and moisture.
-If a porous stone is used for a countertop, it must be sealed.
-Most natural stones are porous.
+Most natural stones are porous and if it is being used for a countertop, it must be sealed.

 Sealing – The process of putting a clear coat on top of the stone to protect it from stains.
 Sealing is especially useful for porous stones.